Lexical analysis: Obstacles

 In languages that use inter-word spaces (such as most that use the Latin alphabet, and most programming languages), this approach is fairly straightforward.
 However, even here there are many edge cases such as contractions, hyphenated words, emoticons, and larger constructs such as URIs (which for some purposes may count as single tokens).
 A classic example is "New York-based", which a naive tokenizer may break at the space even though the better break is (arguably) at the hyphen.

-Tokenization is particularly difficult for languages written in scriptio continua which exhibit no word boundaries such as Ancient Greek, Chinese, or Thai.
+Tokenization is particularly difficult for languages written in scriptio continua, which exhibit no word boundaries, such as Ancient Greek, Chinese, or Thai.
 Agglutinative languages, such as Korean, also make tokenization tasks complicated.

-Some ways to address the more difficult problems include developing more complex heuristics, querying a table of common special-cases, or fitting the tokens to a language model that identifies collocations in a later processing step.
+Some ways to address the more difficult problems include developing more complex heuristics, querying a table of common special cases, or fitting the tokens to a language model that identifies collocations in a later processing step.

 Lexer generator

 Lexers are often generated by a lexer generator, analogous to parser generators, and such tools often come together.
 The most established is lex, paired with the yacc parser generator, or rather some of their many reimplementations, like flex (often paired with GNU Bison).
 These generators are a form of domain-specific language, taking in a lexical specification – generally regular expressions with some markup – and emitting a lexer.

 These tools yield very fast development, which is very important in early development, both to get a working lexer and because a language specification may change often.
 Further, they often provide advanced features, such as pre- and post-conditions which are hard to program by hand.
 However, an automatically generated lexer may lack flexibility, and thus may require some manual modification, or an all-manually written lexer.

-Lexer performance is a concern, and optimizing is worthwhile, more so in stable languages where the lexer is run very often (such as C or HTML). lex/flex-generated lexers are reasonably fast, but improvements of two to three times are possible using more tuned generators.
+Lexer performance is a concern, and optimizing is worthwhile, more so in stable languages where the lexer runs very often (such as C or HTML). lex/flex-generated lexers are reasonably fast, but improvements of two to three times are possible using more tuned generators.
 Hand-written lexers are sometimes used, but modern lexer generators produce faster lexers than most hand-coded ones.
 The lex/flex family of generators uses a table-driven approach which is much less efficient than the directly coded approach.
 With the latter approach the generator produces an engine that directly jumps to follow-up states via goto statements.
 Tools like re2c have proven to produce engines that are between two and three times faster than flex produced engines.
 It is in general difficult to hand-write analyzers that perform better than engines generated by these latter tools.